When will the lineup be finalised?

 What is Green Camping?

 Green Camping Areas enable all environmentally conscious festival attendees to camp in separate areas.
 Special rules apply here.
-You can find information on the rules and the location of these areas in this document: Green Camping.

 Is the use of dry ice permitted?